mwojnars/nifty/README.md

 - **parsing** of basic data types from human-readable formats used in web pages: *pdate*, *pdatetime*, *pint*, *pfloat*, *pdecimal*, *percent*
 - **url** absolutization & unquoting: *url*, *url_unquote*

+Data storage and object serialization with a new **DAST** format, in [nifty.data.dast](https://github.com/mwojnars/nifty/blob/master/data/dast.py).

 For more information, check pydocs and comments in the source code.
 Other modules to be documented in the near future.

 Nifty includes code of [Waxeye](http://waxeye.org/), a PEG parser generator (MIT license) used to generate parser for [Patterns](https://github.com/mwojnars/nifty/blob/master/scraping/pattern.py).